FW-Zalando-Java-Backend-Engineer/GitHub-Adventure/README.md

 Make sure you have:
 ✅ Git installed – if not, download from [git-scm.com/downloads](https://git-scm.com/downloads)
 ✅ A GitHub account – if not, sign up free at [github.com](https://github.com)
-✅ A code editor like VS Code (optional, but helpful)
+✅ A code editor like IntelliJ IDEA (optional, but helpful)
 ✅ A big smile 😊

 ---